Route: Tbilisi → Lagodekhi. Visitor Center → Meteo Shelter Distance / gain / loss: ~11 km / ↑1550 m / ↓150 m Time: ~7 h

 You need to be in good physical shape.

-We can rent it to you!
-Here is what we have: backpacks, tents, trekking poles, raincoats, sleeping pads, sit pads, and sleeping bags
+We've got rentals!
+Here's what we have: backpacks, tents, trekking poles, raincoats, sleeping pads, sit pads, and sleeping bags

 You'll need to carry a backpack weighing roughly 10-15 kg.